denkwerk/denkstrap-structure/docs/javascript_en.md

 ## Events

-The event dispatcher is based on the jquery event api but acts a bit different.
-In addition it is possible to define a scope in which the callback function will be called.
+The event dispatcher is based on the jquery event api but acts a little different.
+In addition it is possible to define a scope in which the callback function will be executed.

 **modules/event_example1**